The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 What Comes Next

-The first Logic Home will tell us a lot: where the bottlenecks are, which details need refinement, and how closely our cost and schedule targets match reality.
+The first LOGIC Home will tell us a lot: where the bottlenecks are, which details need refinement, and how closely our cost and schedule targets match reality.

-We already know there is demand for variants, such as a smaller, roughly 900 square foot two bedroom version.
-Over time, we expect a small family of Logic Home models to emerge: tightly designed, panel optimized homes that keep GO Logic’s performance and design values intact while reaching a broader slice of buyers.
+We already know there is demand for variants, such as a smaller, roughly 900-square-foot two-bedroom version.
+Over time, we expect a small family of LOGIC Home models to emerge: tightly designed, panel-optimized homes that keep GO Logic’s performance and design values intact while reaching a broader slice of buyers.

 Listening to our team when they ask hard questions about access and price

-Trusting them to take on a complex challenge
+Trusting them to take on a complex challenge and solve it

-If you are a homeowner, general contractor, or architect who wants to be part of that first wave of Logic Homes, we would love to talk.
-You can start by filling out our short Logic Home inquiry form here:
+If you are a homeowner, general contractor, or architect who wants to be part of that first wave of LOGIC Homes, we would love to talk.
+You can start by filling out our short LOGIC Home inquiry form here: